bbux-dev/datacraft/docs/FIELDSPECS.md

 ## <a name="Range"></a>Range

 A `range` spec is used to generate a range of values.
 The ranges are inclusive for start and end.
-The start, stop, and step can be integers or floating point numbers.
+The start, stop, and step can be integers or floating-point numbers.

 The range Field Spec structure is: